palourde/spife/README.md

   -bump-level="patch": Version level to bump the cookbook -git-push=true: Whether or not changes should be committed.
-  -git-remotes="upstream, origin": Comma separated list of Git remotes -path="": Full or relative path to the configuration file.
+  -git-remotes="upstream, origin": Comma separated list of Git remotes -path="": Full or relative path to the cookbook directory.
 REQUIRED.
 ```

 ### Example